nuxt/nuxt/docs/3.api/4.commands/preview.md

 This command sets `process.env.NODE_ENV` to `production`.
 To override, define `NODE_ENV` in a `.env` file or as command-line argument.

-::alert{type=info}
+::callout
-For convenience, in preview mode, your `.env` file will be loaded into `process.env`.
+For convenience, in preview mode, your [`.env`](/docs/guide/directory-structure/env) file will be loaded into `process.env`.
 (However, in production you will need to ensure your environment variables are set yourself.)
 ::